benwang2/project-directory/README.md

 # Project Directory
-VSCode-look-alike portfolio website for showcasing my personal projects.
-Built with React, JavaScript, and CSS.
+A creative take on a portfolio website, built with React, JavaScript, and CSS.

+This website is inspired by the popular code editor, [Visual Studio Code](https://code.visualstudio.com/).

 ## About The Project
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It renders README files from GitHub repositories and displays them in a VS-Code themed web application.
+It renders README files from various GitHub repositories and displays them in a VS-Code themed web application.

 ## Project Status
-This project is currently in development.
+This project is not currently in development.
-- Directories could be implemented and a splash plage must be created
-- Sidebar should be removed or made functional
+- [x] Sidebar should be removed or made functional
-- READMEs for other repositories must be created and/or updated
+- [x] READMEs for other repositories must be created and/or updated
+- [ ] Directories could be implemented and a splash plage must be created
-- Must make anchor tags work in rendered Markdown
+- [ ] Must make anchor tags work in rendered Markdown
+- [ ] Create a local markdown file containing information "about me" to serve as the landing page

 ## Additional Dependencies
 The following dependencies are used to render markdown files.